Mayo Is The Condiment We Cant Live Without - Mandatory

 With mayo in the mix, the high fructose sweetness of ketchup is muted into luscious tomato silk.
 A scoop of mayo makes mashed potatoes melt into fluffy, buttery mounds.
 Add a dollop to your casseroles and they’re transformed into hearty swirls of savory velvet.
 Chipotle and lime find their home in crema form thanks to mayo, swaddling your fish tacos or enveloping your elotes.
 Grilled cheese gets gilded edges of golden brown with a slide of mayo across the bread before grilling.
 And where would diced chicken or hard-boiled eggs be without the creamy embrace of Hellmann’s?

-The bottom line is mayo has become a tired diss; it’s as unoriginal as hating on Nickelback.
+The bottom line is mayo has become a tired diss as unoriginal as hating on Nickelback.
 To prove our point, here are three recipes that go from “Whatever” to “Wow!” with the addition of mayo-laden luxuriousness:

 White BBQ Sauce